carllau999/shopify_challenge/README.md

 https://app.swaggerhub.com/apis-docs/carllau999/shopify_challenge/0.1
 Click on an API and then click try it out to test it.
-> Note: A cart must be created before calling an other cart APIs since a token is generated for a cart upon creation
+> A cart must be created before calling an other cart APIs since a token is generated for a cart upon creation

 You can also test the curl commands provided in the Swagger docs on the terminal.
-> Note: Due to CORS setting, it can only be tested through localhost or through the Swagger platform
+> Due to CORS setting, it can only be tested through localhost or through the Swagger platform

 ## Hosting
 Node.JS backend is currently hosted on a Ubuntu server and connected to a MySQL database with phpMyAdmin installed.